claudiogreco/frontiers2023/README.md

 ```
 streamlit run visualize_interactions.py
 ```
-The app will run a local HTTP server showing an interface to visualize the reports contained in "data/reports".
+The app will run a local HTTP server showing an interface to visualize the reports contained in the folder "data/reports".

 ### Context generation
 In order to generate the features required to generate the contexts, run: